Sarah Beth Lively Middle School

 We do recognize, however, that perfect attendance is not always possible.
 Ill children should be kept at home to allow recovery and to keep other students from contracting the illness if contagious.

-If your child is absent from all or part of a school day, the student—upon arrival or return to school—must bring a note or send in an email, signed by the guardian or health care professional that describes the reason for the absence.
+If your child is absent for all or part of a school day, the student-upon arrival or return to school-must bring a note or send in an email, signed by the guardian or health care professional that describes the reason for the absence.